aspettl/docker-helm-outdated/README.md

   * it mails you a list of outdated charts (if recipient and SMTP configured)
 * Supports to send mails only on changes (if `/data` is a persistent volume)

+## How to install / example

+See the example resource definitions in the `deploy` folder.
+This example includes
+* a cron job that executes once a night
+* a service account with (cluster-wide) read-only permissions, needed to detect all Helm charts
+* a config map with a custom `add_repos.sh` script to add the Helm repositories
+* a secret with SMTP credentials for sending mails
+* a persistent volume claim, needed to send emails only on changes

+Use `kubectl create job --namespace=helm-outdated --from=cronjob/helm-outdated helm-outdated-test` to schedule a job immediately.

 ## License

 MIT license, see [LICENSE](https://github.com/aspettl/docker-helm-outdated/blob/master/LICENSE)